 There are a number of databases available for you to search through the Pratt Research Library and there are a number of tutorials are available which show the unique search capabilities of each database.
 Many have similar search functions that are universal (e.g. limits to narrow your search by year, language, publication type, document type, etc., and the use of the Boolean search operators AND, OR, NOT).
 Many of the databases and resources in this guide have User-Friendly Interface Designs that allow you to intuitively search for what you need.

 The links in this guide are to the tutorials and information guides with instructions about how to use the databases and other resources available through the Edward L. Pratt Research Library.
-To access the databases please visit the Databases Page of the Pratt Library website or you can also access UC Libraries databases through our affiliate access.
+To access the databases please visit the Databases tab on the Pratt Library website or you can also access UC Libraries databases through our affiliate access.

 These are some of our most frequently used scholarly databases.
 If you aren't sure where to start, consider trying these databases first.